Las Casillas, Talanga

 Las Casillas is in the process of establishing a new micro-enterprise in their community.
 Various Business Brigades have partnered with Las Casillas to identify new business.
 This business would be able to raise chicken that would allow them to sell quality fresh eggs and fresh poultry to community.

-VOLUNTEERS IN LAS CASILLAS
+BUSINESS VOLUNTEERS IN LAS CASILLAS

 Chapter Date # Of Volunteers Chapter Date # Of Volunteers